wal06seismo/academic_WashU/content/authors/afonso/index.md

   - Joint inversion
   - Earthquake seismology

-# Education to show in About widget
-education:
-  courses:
-    - course: PhD in Geophysics-Seismology
-      institution: University of Leicesterm, Leicester, United Kingdom.
-      year: 2017
-    - course: MSc in Geophysics-Geology
-      institution: University of Nice, France.
-      year: 2010
-    - course: BSc in Geology-Geophysics
-      institution: University of Grenonle, France.
-      year: 2007

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the